 - all your pre-tax contributions to all your super funds.

-The post-tax contributions cap for the current financial year is $100,000 pa per person provided that your total super balance is under $1.6 million.
-If your balance is over $1.6 million you can not make any post-tax contributions into your super account.
+The post-tax contributions cap for the current financial year is $110,000 p.a. per person provided that your total super balance is under $1.9 million as at 30 June 2023.
+If your balance as at 30 June 2023 is $1.9 million or over you cannot make any post-tax contributions into your super account.

 If you’ve supplied TelstraSuper with your TFN, any post-tax contributions will be taxed as follows:

-- over the limits – taxed at the highest marginal tax rate.
+- over the limits – excess amount taxed at the highest marginal tax rate plus Medicare levy.

 Post-tax contributions are not accepted if you haven’t supplied your TFN to your super fund.